kiyanfnaflover-ui/ddlc-persian-Language/README.md

-# ddlc-persian-Language
+# DDLC Persian Language

-this a file for add persian Language to ddlc
+A fan-made Ren'Py mod that adds **Persian (فارسی)** as a fully selectable language to **Doki Doki Literature Club** without replacing the original English language.

 # 🎀 DDLC Persian Language Mod